pub struct Schema {

 Transcode keys to a new keys type representation

-In order to not require N: Default
+In order to not require N: Default, use Transcode::transcode on

-an existing &mut N
+an existing &mut N.

 use miniconf::{Indices, JsonPath, Packed, Track, Short, Path, TreeSchema};